MiemieMethod/InscryptionModsSimplifiedChineseLanguagePack/README.md

 # Simplified Chinese Language Pack for Mods

-This mod is a Simplified Chinese Language Pack Patching for some Inscryption mods.
+This mod is a Simplified Chinese Language Pack Patching for some Inscryption mods, with characters display fix.

 Current Supportted Mods: